-Services that our plan pays for What you must pay ~ Obesity screening and therapy to keep weight down \$0 If you have a body mass index of 30 or more, the plan will pay for counseling to help you lose weight.
+Services that our plan pays for What you must pay Nursing Facility Kit The plan will provide the following items to new Nursing Facility Members within 30 days of confirmed enrollment into the Nursing Facility: \$0 Accessory Tote Bag (one time only) Large Print Digital Clock (one time only) Personal Blanket (one time only) Skid Proof Socks (one time only) Obesity screening and therapy to keep weight down If you have a body mass index of 30 or more, the plan will pay for counseling to help you lose weight.
 You must get the counseling in a primary care setting.
 That way, it can be managed with your full prevention plan.
-Talk to your primary care provider to find out more.
-Opioid treatment program (OTP) services \$0 The plan will pay for the following services to treat opioid use disorder (OUD): Intake activities Periodic assessments Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing) Outpatient diagnostic tests and therapeutic services and supplies \$0 The plan will pay for the following services, and maybe other services not listed here: • X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used for fractures and dislocations Lab tests The plan will pay beginning with the first pint of blood you need.
-Other outpatient diagnostic tests Diagnostic and Therapeutic Radiology Services (such as MRIs, CT scans)
+Talk to your primary care provider to find out more. \$0 Opioid treatment program (OTP) services The plan will pay for the following services to treat opioid use disorder (OUD): Intake activities Periodic assessments Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing) \$0

-Services that our plan pays for What you must pay Outpatient hospital services \$0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Services that our plan pays for What you must pay Outpatient diagnostic tests and therapeutic services and supplies \$0 The plan will pay for the following services, and maybe other services not listed here: X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used for fractures and dislocations Lab tests The plan will pay beginning with the first pint of blood you need.
+Other outpatient diagnostic tests Diagnostic and Therapeutic Radiology Services (such as MRIs, CT scans) Outpatient hospital services \$0 The plan pays for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 The plan will pay for the following services, and maybe other services not listed here: Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
 Sometimes you can be in the hospital overnight and still be an "outpatient."
-You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself
+You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/media/11101 Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself